 List Box is one of the tools under user form in VBA.
-As the name itself suggests list box will hold all the list of values given by the user.
+As the name itself suggests, list box will hold all the list of values given by the user.
 In VBA List box comes with a user form.
-In this article, we will see how to create a list box and how to hold values in the list box in Excel VBA.
+In this article, we will see how to create a list box and hold values in the list box in Excel VBA.

-List Box is a box which can hold values in it.
-From this list of items, the user can select the item shown in the list box.
+A list Box is a box that can hold values in it.
+The user can select the item shown in the list box from this list of items.

-We can also draw list box in regular excel sheet as well.
+We can also draw a list box in a regular Excel sheet.

 How to Create List Box in Excel?

-Assume you have a list of the month in one of the excel sheet.
+Assume you have a list of the month in one of the Excel sheets.

 For this list of months, we will create a list box.
-Follow the below steps to create the List Box in excel worksheet:
+Follow the below steps to create the List Box in the Excel worksheet:

 Step 1: Go to Developer Tab.
-Under developer, tab Go to Insert option and under insert, option Go to Form Control, under form control select List Box.
+Under the developer tab, Go to the Insert option; under the insert option, Go to Form Control; under form control, select List Box.

-Step 4: Under Format Control go to Control.
-Select the input range as month name range and give the cell reference to cell D1 and then click on Ok.
+Step 4: Under Format Control, go to Control.
+Select the input range as the month name range, give the cell reference to cell D1, and then click Ok.

 Step 5: We will have a list of the month in the list box.

-Step 6: Select any of the items in the list box and see the change in cell D1 .
+Step 6: Select any items in the list box and see the change in cell D1.

-So, we got 3 as the result in cell D1 because Mar is the third item in the list.
+So, we got 3 in cell D1 because Mar is the third item on the list.

 How to Create List Box in VBA?

-Create a list box is not that easy as we have seen in the above example, you need to have a considerable amount of knowledge on Excel VBA Macros.
+Create a list box is not that easy; as we have seen in the above example, you need to have a considerable amount of knowledge of Excel VBA Macros.